Andrey Bocharov: Political activity

 Bocharov has held many political titles.
 In December 1998 he became the Chairman of the Union of Heroes of the Russian Council.
 He then became the Deputy Governor of the Bryansk Oblast in January 2005.
 Between 2007 and 2012 he acted as the Deputy of the State Duma, before becoming the Chief Federal Inspector in the Bryansk Oblast between October 2012 and August 2013.
 Soon after, he became the head of the executive committee of the federal headquarters of All Russia People's Front.
 On 2 April 2014 he was appointed as the acting governor of Volgograd Oblast by presidential decree.
 He assumed office on 24 September 2014 after receiving over 88% of the vote.

-The Governor of the Volgograd Oblast
+Governor of Volgograd Oblast

-In order to become the Governor of the Volgograd Oblast, Bocharov defeated Nikolai Parshin, a State Duma deputy from the Communist Party, who was later prosecuted for criminal activity.
+In order to become the Governor of Volgograd Oblast, Bocharov defeated Nikolai Parshin, a State Duma deputy from the Communist Party, who was later prosecuted for criminal activity.
 Andrey Bocharov supported the investigations, stating that the fight against corruption must be carried out regardless of positions and party regalia and hinted, "there are more strong shocks and high-profile revelations ahead."